mlcommons/ck/docs/mlperf-automation/reproduce/demo-webcam-object-detection-x86-64.md

 ```

-It may take ~5..10 minutes to install and build all CK components for MLPerf object detection
+It may take ~5..10 minutes to install and build all CK components for MLPerf&trade; object detection
 SSD MobileNet non-quantized model (trained on COCO) with TensorFlow.

-## Run CK workflow with MLPerf model in the background
+## Run CK workflow with MLPerf&trade; model in the background

 ```
 cb run demo-webcam-mlperf-obj-detection-coco-tf-cpu-linux &